 We expect students and staff alike to take an active stand against all forms of discrimination and always to report it:

 - To a member of the senior leadership team

 - To a school prefect

 All incidents of a racial nature are logged and dealt with as they occur and reported to the LA.
-Regular monitoring of bullying takes place and our school bullying policy was last reviewed on 10th February 2014.
+Regular monitoring of bullying takes place and our school bullying policy.

 Implementation, monitoring and reviewing

-This policy was published on 10th May 2017.
+This policy was published in March 2018.
 It will be actively promoted and disseminated throughout the school community.